Containerize your PHP application (Docker 101)

 which is the one we are more familiar with is the part related to the software.

-The software can be the user interfaces, the compilers, the drivers, everything that make the machine do something
+The software can be the user interfaces, the compilers, the drivers, or everything that makes the machine do something

 Until a few years ago the most popular way to use alternative software in your machine was to use virtual machines,